 Students may want to get Euro's before they leave.
 However, ATM's are readily available all over Europe.
-As of May 8th the exchange rate is .84 Euro's per U.S. Dollar.
+As of May 28th the exchange rate is .89 Euro's per U.S. Dollar (that's good!).
 Alert your bank of travel plans.
+Text me as soon as you land.
+We will get to you asap.